freerange/site/soups/weeklinks/week-530-links.snip.markdown

 > Additional, Rails 6 just committed to shipping source maps by default in production, also thanks to Webpack.
 You’ll be able to turn that feature off, but I hope you won’t.
 The web is a better place when we allow others to learn from our work.

 This is great!
 I'm all for making it as easy as possible for people to see how the things we build work under the hood. <%= by('chris-roos') %>

+[^1]: GitHub repo archived on 03 Jul 2020, because we were no longer using it

 :name: week-530-links
 :updated_at: 2019-03-13 14:57:09.802812000 +00:00